SCPR/oembed-manual/services/youtube/README.md

 ## YouTube

-Just use the URL of the video on YouTube.
+Use the URL of the video on YouTube.

 The correct URL for the following video is `http://www.youtube.com/watch?v=a1Y73sPHKxw`